 Best Airport IGI Airport Terminal T3

-Indira Gandhi International (IGI) Airport, which was named after one of India’s most well known prime ministers, serves the city of Delhi which is about ten miles (16km) away.
+Indira Gandhi International (IGI) Airport, which was named after one of India’s most well known prime ministers, is one of the best airports in the world and serves the city of Delhi which is about ten miles (16km) away.
 The airport, covering a 1,900-acre site, has two runways 10/28 (12,500ft 3,810m) and also an auxiliary runway 09/27 (9,229ft 2,813m).
 The main runway 10/28 is also one of the few runways in Asia that is equipped with a CAT III-B instrument landing system allowing landing in visibility as low as 50m.

 The international Terminal 3 at the Indira Gandhi International Airport (IGIA) in New Delhi, India, was opened in July 2010.
 The IGIA is the busiest airport in the country handling about 46 million passengers a year.
 It is also the busiest in South Asia and is expected to handle 100 million passengers by 2030.